25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - Avoids specificity conflicts
 - Source order independence

-It is better to use an external CSS file (or CSS preprocessor such as Sass or Less) for major style definitions and use **inline styling for dynamic, state-based appearance**.
+It is better to use an external CSS file (or CSS preprocessor such as Sass or Less) for major style definitions and use **inline styling for dynamic, state-based appearance**

 ### CSS-In-JS

 CSS-in-JS features:

-- Co-location of JS, CSS and HTML (in some cases) in a single file, **painless maintenance**
+- Co-location of JS, CSS, and HTML (in some cases) in a single file, **painless maintenance**
 - **Scoped CSS**: produce unique CSS class names
 - Support SSR (Server-Side Rendering)
 - Automatic vendor prefixes